Laws of black hole thermodynamics in semiclassical gravity: Hamiltonian formalism and the Noether charge in classical theory

+will be extremely useful.
+This $(n-1)$-form in spacetime is ready to be integrated over a $(n-1)$-surface $C$, which we choose to be a partial Cauchy surface.

+We wish to make this 2-form in $\mathscr F$ a symplectic form.
+This requires it to be closed and non-degenerate.
+By construction, $\Omega$ is exact and consequently closed, but it is degenerate.
+For example, $\Omega_{AB}\left(\delta\phi\right)^B$ is zero for all non-zero $\left(\delta\phi\right)^A$ whose restriction over $C$ happens to vanish\footnote{Here I use the abstract index notation with capital letters to represent tensor arguments of $\mathscr X(\mathcal P)$, i.e. vector fields in phase space, and with lower case symbols for arguments in $\mathscr X(M)$.}.

-This form is degenerate, but if one follows the prescription of section II of \cite{LeeW}, it is possible to define a phase space $\mathcal P$ of the theory by setting an appropriate quotient of $\mathscr F$ so that $\mathcal P$ is automatically equipped with a symplectic form $\omega_{AB}$ induced by $\boldsymbol\omega$ which admits an inverse.
-Here we use the abstract index notation with capital letters to represent tensor arguments of $\mathscr X(\mathcal P)$, and with lower case symbols for arguments in $\mathscr X(M)$.
+However, if one follows the prescription introduced by Lee and Wald \cite{LeeW} called the symplectic quotient, it is possible to define a proper phase space $\mathcal P$ of the theory by setting an appropriate quotient of $\mathscr F$ so that $\mathcal P$ is automatically equipped with a symplectic 2-form $\Omega_{AB}$, induced by the 2-form in phase space $\boldsymbol\omega_\chi$, which admits an inverse.
+The prescription goes roughly as follows.